The problem

 - Signal: “You can see it in…” (policy, process, deliverables, support, pricing)

-If you cannot complete a line, that value is probably just a good-looking word still waiting to become operational.
+If you can’t complete a line, that value is probably still just a nice word.